Orson Welles: Federal Theatre Project

 Next mounted was the farce Horse Eats Hat, an adaptation by Welles and Edwin Denby of The Italian Straw Hat, an 1851 five-act farce by Eugène Marin Labiche and Marc-Michel.
 The play was presented September 26 – December 5, 1936, at Maxine Elliott's Theatre, New York, and featured Joseph Cotten in his first starring role.
 It was followed by an adaptation of Dr. Faustus that used light as a prime unifying scenic element in a nearly black stage, presented January 8 – May 9, 1937, at Maxine Elliott's Theatre.

 Outside the scope of the Federal Theatre Project, American composer Aaron Copland chose Welles to direct The Second Hurricane (1937), an operetta with a libretto by Edwin Denby.
 Presented at the Henry Street Settlement Music School in New York for the benefit of high school students, the production opened April 21, 1937, and ran its scheduled three performances.

-In 1937, Welles rehearsed Marc Blitzstein's political operetta, The Cradle Will Rock.
+In 1937, Welles rehearsed Marc Blitzstein's political opera, The Cradle Will Rock.
 It was originally scheduled to open June 16, 1937, in its first public preview.
-Because of severe federal cutbacks in the Works Progress projects, the show's premiere at the Maxine Elliott Theatre was canceled.
-The theater was locked and guarded to prevent any government-purchased materials from being used for a commercial production of the work.
-In a last-minute move, Welles announced to waiting ticket-holders that the show was being transferred to the Venice, 20 blocks away.
-Some cast, and some crew and audience, walked the distance on foot.
+Because of cutbacks in the WPA projects, the premiere at the Maxine Elliott Theatre was canceled.
+The theater was locked, and guarded, to prevent any government-purchased materials from being used for a commercial production of the work.
+In a last-minute move, Welles announced to ticket-holders that the show was being transferred to the Venice, 20 blocks away.
+Some cast, crew and audience, walked on foot.
 The union musicians refused to perform in a commercial theater for lower non-union government wages.
-The actors' union stated that the production belonged to the Federal Theatre Project and could not be performed outside that context without permission.
-Lacking the participation of the union members, The Cradle Will Rock began with Blitzstein introducing the show and playing the piano accompaniment on stage with some cast members performing from the audience.
+The actors' union stated that the production belonged to the Federal Theatre Project, and could not be performed outside that context without permission.
+Lacking participation of the union members, The Cradle Will Rock began with Blitzstein introducing it and playing the piano accompaniment on stage, with some cast members performing from the audience.
 This impromptu performance was well received by its audience.